Studying the effect of phonon coherence and inflow on hydrogen bond formation in the $[(\mathrm{H}_2\mathrm{O})_2]^m$ cluster: Main results

 \section{Main results}

-Different from the single hydrogen-bonded system in Fig. \ref{fig:HBModel}, here we study the $[(\rm{H}_2\rm{O})_2]^m$ cluster system composed of multiple hydrogen-bonded systems, where $m\in[2,\ 6]$.
+In contrast to the single hydrogen-bonded system in Fig.~\ref{fig:HBModel}, here we study the $[(\mathrm{H}_2\mathrm{O})_2]^m$ cluster composed of multiple hydrogen-bonded systems, with $m\in[2,\ 6]$.
 First, we study the unitary evolutions in a closed quantum system.
-In rows (a) and (b) of Fig. \ref{fig:UnitaryDissipative}, oscillations are obtained in all panels.
+Rows (a) and (b) of Fig.~\ref{fig:UnitaryDissipative} show oscillations in all panels.
 In the incoherent case (row (a)), the oscillations are perfectly periodic because each hydrogen-bonded system is independent.
-But when phonon coherence is established (row (b)), the oscillations are deformed.
-In particular, the larger the $m$, the more obvious the deformation, because the stronger the coherence.
-In rows (c) and (d) of Fig. \ref{fig:UnitaryDissipative}, in an open system, oscillations gradually die out, and each state eventually settles to a stable value.
-In the row (c), the results show that the final stable value of each state (see Tab. \ref{tab:Incoherent}) satisfies the following equation: $\rho\left(\{k\succ_{\rm{hb}}^m\right)=\frac{C_m^k}{2^m}$.
-In the row (d), phonon coherence makes the stable value of each state not satisfy $\frac{C_m^k}{2^m}$.
-We compare the stable values of each state in row (c) with those in row (d) to obtain Tab. \ref{tab:Comparison}.
-In Tab. \ref{tab:Comparison}, we can conclude that for $m\in[2,\ 6]$, the stable value of the states in the middle of each column increases due to the coherence effect, while the stable value of the states on both sides decreases.
+However, when phonon coherence is established (row (b)), the oscillations are deformed.
+In particular, the larger the $m$, the more obvious the deformation, because the coherence becomes stronger.
+In an open system, rows (c) and (d) of Fig.~\ref{fig:UnitaryDissipative} show that oscillations gradually decay, and each state eventually settles to a stable value.
+In row (c), the results show that the final stable value of each state (see Tab.~\ref{tab:Incoherent}) satisfies the following equation: $\rho\left(\{k\succ_{\mathrm{hb}}^m\right)=\frac{C_m^k}{2^m}$.
+In row (d), phonon coherence prevents the stable value of each state from satisfying $\frac{C_m^k}{2^m}$.
+We compare the stable values of each state in row (c) with those in row (d) to obtain Tab.~\ref{tab:Comparison}.
+From Tab.~\ref{tab:Comparison}, we see that for $m\in[2,\ 6]$, the probabilities of the states in the middle of each column increase due to the coherence effect, while those on both sides decrease.
+This redistribution will be explained in detail later, in conjunction with the analysis of dark states.

 Consideration is also given to the dark states arising from the phonon coherence.
-The results of Fig. \ref{fig:DarkStates} show that when $m\geq 3$, dark states appear in the coherent case.
-When $m=3$, the dark state consists of six states, which reach some non-zero stable values.
-The dark state in the $[(\rm{H}_2\rm{O})_2]^3$ cluster in the coherent case has the following form
+The results of Fig.~\ref{fig:DarkStates} show that when $m\geq 3$, dark states appear in the coherent case.
+When $m=3$, the dark state is a superposition of six basis states, each of which reaches a non-zero stable value.
+For the coherent $[(\mathrm{H}_2\mathrm{O})_2]^3$ cluster, the dark state takes the following form: